-Prospective students for the Bachelor of Music in Performance, Bachelor of Music Education, Bachelor of Arts in Music, and Music Minor programs must interview with a member of the conservatory faculty and audition in their performance area.
+Prospective students for the Bachelor of Music in Performance, Bachelor of Music Education, Bachelor of Arts in Music, and Music Minor programs must audition in-person or by submitting a video recording.
+Auditions on-campus will include a faculty interview as well as an aural skills assessment.
+For students submitting a recording, there is also a virtual appointment component.
 Students who are interested in the music minor may elect to audition after they arrive on campus.
-Before an interview or audition is scheduled, students must submit the Music Profile Form.
+Before any appointments are made, students must submit the Music Profile Form.

 Auditions will include a performance on your primary instrument/voice and an evaluation of basic skills in written and aural theory and sight-singing.